jsteele619/wildfire_analysis/README.md

 This project graphs wildfires across the United States.
 The dataset shows location (longitude and latitude), reporting, time stamps and more for 1.88 million fires between 1992-2015.
 The wild_fires.ipynb file loads the large dataset into Postgres SQL.
 Using SQL queries, the project can parse the data into managable amounts.
 The code appends the SQL results into pandas dataframe to be used for graphing.

+I've graphed every fire in the United States over 100 acres in size between 1992-2015.
+Looking at the graph, you can see the largest fires over 5000 acres are centralized near the Northern Rocky Mountains.
+The remote area and lack of population most likely contributes to this.
+In the graph, you can see fires over 5000 acres in a line across Eastern Florida.
+I'm curious what the infrastructural causes of this are.
+You can also see a lack of fires over 5000 acres across the north midwest around Illinois and Ohio.
+There is a very interesting corridor going north from Lousisana that mirrors the Mississipi river.
+The fire repressing nature of the Missipipi river is oustanding.

-So far, I've graphed every fire in the United States over 100 acres in size between 1992-2015 and a visualization comparing Native American tribal land in America, to fires reported by Native American agencies.
-As you can see in the /graphs folder, there is significant overlap.
+There is a visualization comparing Native American tribal land, to fires reported by Native American agencies.
+There is significant overlap, except in Western Oklahoma.
+Looking at the total fires map, there are still fires in Western Oklahoma, so there must be jurisdiction change or issue around there.

 Further analysis brought up interesting tangents such as the 2002 Biscuit fire (Oregon, ~500,000 acres) subsequent controversy seen here: https://en.wikipedia.org/wiki/Biscuit_Fire_publication_controversy